PlusTimeIT/Laravel-EasyForms/README.md

 ## Note

-This package is considered the parent package to all development that covers both packages will be posted here.
+This package is considered the parent package.
+All development that covers both packages will be posted here.

 ## In Progress